thegeekyb0y/thegeekyb0y/README.md

 Aditya is a **Front End Developer** based in India.&nbsp;
 He is passionate about **open-source, coding, and web technologies**.
 He like to **create and contribute** to open source projects.
-In his free time, He do **content creation/blogging** and share my learnings to world.
+In his free time, He do **content creation/blogging** and share his learnings to world.

 ### I'm open to:
 - Sponsorships